GRP Dentils & Corbels from Man Friday GRP Solutions

 Screw or bond into fascia board under eaves to create your own distinguished decorative cornice.
 Easily mitred with a hand saw to form angles and corners.

-Bathstone textured finish with corbel style dentils at 225mm centre to centre spacing.
+Bathstone effect finish with corbel style dentils at 225mm centre to centre spacing.
 Comes in 2m lengths with a jointing spigot on one end.

 |Smooth Dentil Cornice Strip - View Diagram